wmt-mobile/Hacktoberfest-2024/Darshit Sakariya/most effective QA methodologies.md

 CI/CD supports Agile’s goal of delivering working software in short cycles.
 It enables Agile teams to iterate quickly, deploy frequently, and maintain a high level of quality throughout the development process.

 ---
+## 4. Exploratory Testing

+Exploratory testing is a manual testing methodology where testers actively explore the software to discover defects, rather than following predefined scripts.
+It complements automated testing by addressing areas where automation may fall short, such as user experience or unpredictable edge cases.

+### Benefits:

+- **Creativity and intuition**: Testers rely on their domain knowledge and intuition to uncover defects that automated tests may miss.
+- **Adaptability**: Exploratory testing is flexible and adapts to changes in the software, making it ideal for Agile environments with rapidly evolving requirements.
+- **Focus on user experience**: Since testers interact with the software like real users, exploratory testing is particularly useful for evaluating usability and the overall user experience.

+### Application in Agile:

+Exploratory testing works well in Agile since it doesn’t require rigid test scripts, allowing testers to adapt to frequent changes in features or functionality.
+It ensures that critical issues are found and fixed, especially during the final stages of each sprint.

+---

+## 5. Automated Regression Testing

+Regression testing ensures that new changes do not negatively affect existing functionality.
+By automating these tests, QA teams can quickly and efficiently verify that previously developed features still function as expected after each new release.

+### Benefits:

+- **Time efficiency**: Automation allows for quick execution of tests, reducing the time spent on repetitive tasks.
+- **Consistency**: Automated tests provide consistent results, minimizing human error in regression testing.
+- **Scalability**: As the product grows, automated tests can easily scale to cover more test cases without overwhelming the QA team.

+### Application in Agile:

+Automated regression testing fits seamlessly into Agile’s fast-paced environment.
+Since development teams release updates frequently, automated regression tests ensure that the software remains stable and that new changes don’t introduce unforeseen issues.

+---

+## 6. Pair Testing

+Pair testing involves two testers (or one tester and one developer) working together to test a feature or functionality.
+This collaborative approach ensures that more perspectives are applied to testing, leading to more thorough defect discovery.

+### Benefits:

+- **Knowledge sharing**: Pair testing fosters knowledge sharing between testers and developers, leading to better understanding of the system.
+- **Reduced bias**: With two sets of eyes, potential blind spots are minimized, and more defects are uncovered.
+- **Faster problem-solving**: Collaboration leads to quicker identification and resolution of issues.

+### Application in Agile:

+In Agile, where teamwork and collaboration are emphasized, pair testing aligns well with the methodology’s core values.
+It helps QA teams identify critical issues early in the development process, reducing the risk of bugs slipping into production.

+---

+## Conclusion

+Agile development environments thrive on flexibility, collaboration, and speed, but without an effective QA strategy, these benefits can quickly be overshadowed by defects, poor performance, or misaligned features.
+By leveraging methodologies like TDD, BDD, CI/CD, exploratory testing, automated regression testing, and pair testing, Agile teams can ensure that quality is maintained throughout the development lifecycle.
+The key to success lies in striking a balance between automated testing for consistency and manual testing for creativity, while maintaining close collaboration across teams.

+With the right QA approach, Agile projects can achieve both speed and quality, ensuring that the final product meets user expectations and business goals.